thequietlife/CTI-101/assets/security architecture.md

 Each of these brings more complexity, vulnerabilities and expands the attack surface.
 And this is why we need controls.

 **Controls**

+Security controls we need to put on endpoints.